 Once you have gathered the necessary information, it’s time to organize and display it in the genogram.
 Begin by identifying the client or focal person and placing their name at the center of the page or screen.
 Then, depict family members and their relationships, using standard symbols.
 Connect family members using lines to represent relationships.

-Using Symbols and Color Coding
+Using Social Work Genogram Symbols and Color Coding

 To make the genogram more informative and visually appealing, use symbols and color coding.
 Color coding can differentiate generations, highlight significant events, or distinguish different branches of the family.